-The Advantages and Disadvantages of Flexible Work Schedules
+The Pros and Cons of a Flexible Work Schedule

 Advantages for employers and employees exist when the employer allows employees to work flexible schedules.
 Whether the flexible work schedule involves compressing work days, flexible daily hours, or telecommuting, challenges exist for the employer and the employee.
 Let's take a look at the advantages for employers and employees that negotiating a flexible work schedule provides.

 With flexible work schedules, employees stand to experience a good number of benefits.
 One that many workers point to first is the flexibility to meet family needs, personal obligations, and life responsibilities conveniently.
 If you have a flexible schedule, you can go to a parent-teacher conference during the day, take a yoga class, or be home when the washing machine repair person comes.

 Flexible work configurations allow employees to work when they accomplish most, feel freshest, and enjoy working.
 Many managers feel that early birds are hard workers and night owls are slackers.
 There's no evidence that that is the case—it's simply cultural.

 Flexible scheduling includes the ability to adjust the days and hours of being in the office and also allows workers to work remotely.
 Of course, with the commute to a home workspace, employees avoid the traffic and the stresses of commuting during rush hours.
 You might be amazed at how much faster a commute can be if you can drive to the office at 10:00 instead of 8:00.

 Employees save money by having a reduced consumption of commuting time and fuel costs.
 In some areas, commutes of more than an hour each way are not uncommon.
 If these employees are allowed to work from home, that saves two hours of time, gas, and wear and tear on the road.
 Not to mention, fewer people driving means it's easier for those people who are commuting.